Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

 .. centered:: Figure 3.a: Example of a user interface

-Standard Views
+Standard Views of the COUNTER Reports
-""""""""""""""
+"""""""""""""""""""""""""""""""""""""

-The goal of Standard Views is to provide a set of pre-filtered views of the Master Reports covering the most common set of library needs.
-Report_IDs for Standard Views are derived from the Report_ID of the Master Report that they are based on.
-The format is *{Master Report_ID}*\ _\ *{View ID}*.
+The goal of Standard Views of the COUNTER Reports is to provide a set of pre-filtered views of the COUNTER Reports covering the most common set of library needs.
+Report_IDs for Standard Views are derived from the Report_ID of the COUNTER Report that they are based on.
+The format is *{COUNTER Report_ID}*\ _\ *{View ID}*.

-Platform Usage Standard Views
+Standard Views of the Platform Report
-'''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-The Platform Usage Standard Views are derived from the Platform Master Report and provide a summary of activity on a given platform to support the evaluation of platforms and to provide high-level statistical data to support surveys and reporting to funders.
+The Platform Usage Standard View is derived from the Platform Report and provides a summary of activity on a given platform to support the evaluation of platforms and to provide high-level statistical data to support surveys and reporting to funders.

-Table 3.b (below): Platform Usage Standard Views
+Table 3.b (below): Platform Usage Standard View

 .. only:: latex